Rezolute’s (RZLT) Buy Rating Reiterated at JMP Securities

-JMP Securities reaffirmed their buy rating on shares of Rezolute (NASDAQ:RZLT) in a research note released on Friday morning, Price Targets.com reports.
-JMP Securities currently has a $30.00 price target on the stock.
+JMP Securities reiterated their buy rating on shares of Rezolute (NASDAQ:RZLT) in a report released on Thursday morning, TipRanks reports.
+The brokerage currently has a $30.00 price target on the stock.

-Other analysts have also issued reports about the stock.
-HC Wainwright started coverage on shares of Rezolute in a research report on Tuesday, May 25th.
-They set a buy rating and a $21.00 target price on the stock.
-Roth Capital started coverage on shares of Rezolute in a research report on Wednesday, September 8th.
-They set a buy rating and a $21.00 target price on the stock.
-Finally, Oppenheimer started coverage on shares of Rezolute in a research report on Wednesday, May 26th.
-They set an outperform rating and a $25.00 target price on the stock.
-Five research analysts have rated the stock with a buy rating, According to MarketBeat.com, the stock presently has a consensus rating of Buy and an average target price of $25.40.
+RZLT has been the subject of a number of other research reports.
+Oppenheimer began coverage on shares of Rezolute in a research report on Wednesday, May 26th.
+They set an outperform rating and a $25.00 target price for the company.
+Roth Capital began coverage on shares of Rezolute in a research report on Wednesday, September 8th.
+They set a buy rating and a $21.00 target price for the company.
+Finally, HC Wainwright began coverage on shares of Rezolute in a research report on Tuesday, May 25th.
+They set a buy rating and a $21.00 target price for the company.
+Five analysts have rated the stock with a buy rating, Based on data from MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of $25.40.

 Rezolute, Inc is biopharmaceutical company, which engages in the development of drug therapies for patients with metabolic and orphan diseases.
 Its products portfolio include RZ358-Phase 2, an antibody for the ultra-orphan indication of congenital hyperInsulinism; AB101-Phase 1, a once-weekly injectable basal insulin; and RZ402 which targets diabetic macular edema.